aizej/sisyphus-robot/README.md

 One array for the right side and one for the left side.
 I didn't implement action space for every wheel because I didn't see any benefits in it.
 Then this smaller array is put into a function that normalizes it to {-1,1}
-and inputed as speed to our motors.
+and input as speed to our motors.